AlexandreCollin/HttpXtra/README.md

-# HttpX
+# HttpXtra

-HttpX is a package which aims to facilitate the use of the [http](https://pub.dev/packages/http) package
+HttpXtra is a package which aims to facilitate the use of the [http](https://pub.dev/packages/http) package

 ## Features

-HttpX parse http response in an easy way.
+HttpXtra parse http response in an easy way.

-HttpX can manage the following methods :

-- GET
-- POST
-- PUT
-- DELETE

 ## Usage